qelectrotech/qelectrotech-doc/source/users/element/element_editor/interface/toolbars.rst

 =======================

 In addition to the different menus, QElectroTech provides also toolbars.
-The toolbars are groups of buttons with icons which initiate an accion.
+The toolbars are groups of buttons with icons which initiate an action.
 In general, these buttons have its counterpart at one of the menus from the `menu bar`_.

 The different toolbars can be hidden or placed in one or more rows below the `menu bar`_.
 The toolbars